College Student Affairs: Fake Faculty, Fake Courses, Fake Curriculum, Fake Transcripts

 Most of this Marxist critical theory, critical racialism, and “social justice advocacy” is purveyed through the incessant messaging that saturates various student affairs activities.
 Much of it is imposed in the student dormitories by a student affairs office called “residential life.”
 Indeed, those with access to students have written whole books on how to foster “student learning” in dorms.

 Student affairs runs an entire enterprise called the “curricular model” of instruction, which is designed to create an inescapable campus milieu that influences students 24-7.
 The thinly credentialed persons who employ the curricular model believe themselves to be—and, indeed, call themselves—“college educators.”
 They also refer to the actual faculty at their institutions as “college educators,” conflating as much as possible their own sophomoric efforts with those of the genuine faculty.
-They mask their efforts with ambiguous references to “student learning” and “student development,” uniformly omitting the actual content of this “learning and development.”

 The content of this rickety co-curriculum is determined not by actual faculty (except, perhaps, education school types, “public sociologists,” and the occasional errant “counseling psychologist”), but rather by non-academic support staff.